LaTeXing/LaTeXing-Documentation/guide/commands.md

 window with a list of all the required tools and the total status of your system.

-## Import Citation(s)

-**Keybinding:** `cmd + l, cmd + r`

-LaTeXing offers a wide support for the online reference systems [Bibsonomy][bibsonomy], [Citeulike][citeulike], [Mendeley][mendeley], and [Zotero][zotero].
-It is possible to import a single post, multiple post by tags, all available post, or even import post by searching for missing citations in your TeX file.
-The import command is available for TeX files as well as for bibliography files.

-Apart from using Bibsonomy.org you can also configure a global bibliography files which will be used for further as reference.
-This is very handy if you use a global library exported by e.g. Mendeley.

-## Insert TeX Symbol

-**Keybinding:** `§` (OS X) or <code>\`</code> (Windows, Linux)

-LaTeXing helps you to fill TeX symbols, this are for example simple Greek letters or more complex arrows or symbols.
-After hitting the trigger, a menu will appear and you can choose the symbol out of that list.
-The behaviour is a wee bit more complex and need some extra explanation, please check the tutorial section.

 ## Lookup TeX Symbol

 Opens the browser at [detexify.kirelabs.org][detexify], on this website you